matheushw/Plantshop/README.md

 #### Sign up
 The page of sign up has a form, that requires the name, email and the password.
 There is also the option to go to the login page, if the user already has an account.

+#### Rent Flower *(Special Feature)*
+In this page users will be able to schedule a flower rent.

 ## Comments About the Code
+Our entire website is curentily built using HTML5 and CSS3.

 ## Test Plan